-- Review the eligibility restrictions.
+- Review the eligibility restrictions and the relevant experience guide.

 - Apply for admission (master's only) to the university where your Peace Center is located.
 Being selected for the fellowship does not mean you have been admitted to the university.